Skip to main content

 Tell Your Money Story with Images

-By December 13, 2017June 10th, 2019Fundraising, Storytelling
+By December 13, 2017September 23rd, 2025Fundraising, Storytelling

 A powerful fundraising infographic from the California Symphony was shared in a recent article in the Chronicle of Philanthropy.
-The article highlighted the image as an excellent way to show the impact of annual gifts to busy supporters and tell your money story with images.
+The article highlighted the image as an excellent way to show the impact of annual gifts to busy supporters and to tell your money story with images.

 Tell Money Story with Images